ThaliaVillalobos/OtterRadio/README.md

 - What are the core flows?
     * The key functionality of our app is going to be able to listen to CSUMB radio station and watch a live feed of the radio station wherever users go.Also users will be able to live chat with others when listening to CSUMB radio station.
 - What will your final demo look like?
     * Users can choose to either sign in or to sign in as a guest and then users can start listening to CSUMB radio station.
 There will be two tabs one for radio and the other tab is for the live feed.
+For users who log in as a guest the only features they have access to is to listen in and view the live stream of CSUMB radio station.
 - What mobile features do you leverage?
-   * The application feature that we leverage is searchability.
+   * The application feature that we leverage is gives CSUMB radio an simple to connect with its listerns.
 - What are your technical concerns?
    * Currently, we do not have any technical concerns.